 - Products with single serving weights of 5 grams or more which are not marketed for children may not exceed 2.5 mcg per serving nor 4.0 mcg per daily serving.

-Cadmium: If marketed for use by children, may not exceed 3.0 micrograms of cadmium per recommended daily serving (based on Canada's limit for a child weighing 75lbs).
-If not marketed for use by children, may not exceed 4.1 micrograms of cadmium per recommended daily serving (based on the State of California's Prop 65 limit).
+- If marketed for use by children, may not exceed 3.0 micrograms of cadmium per recommended daily serving (based on Canada's limit for a child weighing 75lbs).
+If not marketed for use by children, may not exceed 4.1 micrograms of cadmium per recommended daily serving (above which California's Prop 65 law requires a "reproductive harm" warning due to developmental toxicity and male reproductive harm).

-- Meet recommended USP <2040> parameters for disintegration for dietary supplements (excluding capsule, chewable and timed-release products).
+- If applicable to the product, must meet recommended USP <2040> parameters for disintegration of dietary supplements (excluding capsule, chewable, sublingual and timed-release products).

 - Be in compliance with FDA labeling requirements.